 The Folly of Negative Interest Rates

-“A Central Bank penalizing banks for having too many reserves, when it was the Central Bank’s bond purchases (quantitative easing) that had credited the banks with the reserves in the first place, suggests a quote from a famous but misguided economist, Karl Marx, that history repeats itself “the first time as tragedy [the financial crisis], the second time as farce [negative interest rates].”
+The article discusses how “A Central Bank penalizing banks for having too many reserves, when it was the Central Bank’s bond purchases (quantitative easing) that had credited the banks with the reserves in the first place, brings to mind a quote from a famous but misguided economist, Karl Marx, that history repeats itself “the first time as tragedy [the financial crisis], the second time as farce [negative interest rates].”

 Hayes hopes that the folly of negative interest rates will hopefully, be the wake-up call needed to move the economy from one over-reliant on finance and banking for debt-fueled growth to an economy “built on the blocking and tackling of economic growth: entrepreneurship, education, manufacturing, investment, and infrastructure.”

 These are the opinions of Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.
 Securities offered through Cambridge Investment Research, Inc., a broker/dealer, member FINRA/SIPC.
 Investment advisory services offered through Cambridge Investment Research Advisors, Inc., a Federally registered investment advisor.
 39 Braddock Park #5 Boston, MA 02116 | |126 Horseneck Road, S. Dartmouth, MA 02748